-Although many questions about the exact cause of scoliosis remain there are two things that remains certain in idiopathic scoliosis: Smaller curves CAN and often DO progress into larger, more aggressive curves due to the constant forces of gravity on an unbalanced structure called the scoliotic spine.
+Although many questions about the exact cause of scoliosis remain there are two things that remain certain in idiopathic scoliosis: Smaller curves CAN and often DO progress into larger, more aggressive curves due to the constant forces of gravity on an unbalanced structure called the scoliotic spine.

 Despite this fact, the Conventional Approach still recommends “watch and wait (for it to get worse)” method for patients with curves 25 degrees or less.
-The problem with this approach is that doing nothing to correct the unstable structure of a scoliotic spine makes options like hard bracing and surgery a self fulfilling prophecy.
-What is worse is that this strategy of sticking your head in the sand and hoping for the best simply delays treatment and reduces the opportunity for stopping progression of the scoliosis curves early, when it is most manageable.
+The problem with this approach is that doing nothing to correct the unstable structure of a scoliotic spine makes options like hard bracing and surgery a self-fulfilling prophecy.
+What is worse is that this strategy of sticking your head in the sand and hoping for the best simply delays treatment and reduces the opportunity for stopping the progression of the scoliosis curves early, when it is most manageable.

 Our Alternative Treatment Protocols for mild idiopathic scoliosis were specifically created by noted Orthopedic Spine Surgeons, Dr. Charles Hilaire Rivard and Dr. Christine Coillard, at St. Justine’s Hospital in Montreal.
 Rather than just “watch and waiting” for the curves to progressively worsen, the earlier this treatment is started the better the chances are for correction.

 The fundamental shift in thinking between the rigid brace and a dynamic brace is that with the dynamic brace you are using a more natural approach that allows the spine to help correct itself with dynamic movements rather than the traditional, antiquated way of the rigid brace that placed an outside stress on the body to force it into correction.